mamtaharris/mini-aspire/README.md

 After the loan is approved, the user must be able to submit the weekly loan repayments.
 It can be a simplified repay functionality, which won’t need to check if the dates are correct but will just set the weekly amount to be repaid.

+Please check thw wiki page for more details.

 ## Getting Started

 Follow below steps to get the service running on your local machine.